jackc/pgx/README.md

 # pgx - PostgreSQL Driver and Toolkit

+*This is the v5 development branch.
+It is still in active development and testing.*

 pgx is a pure Go driver and toolkit for PostgreSQL.

 pgx aims to be low-level, fast, and performant, while also enabling PostgreSQL-specific features that the standard `database/sql` package does not allow for.